 State Assessment Boundary:

-The specific chemical steps of photosynthesis, respiration, decomposition, and combustion are not expected in state assessment.
+The specific chemical steps of respiration, decomposition, and combustion are not expected in state assessment.

 HS-LS2-6.
-Analyze data to show that in stable conditions the dynamic interactions within an ecosystem tend to maintain relatively consistent numbers and types of organisms even when small changes in conditions occur but that extreme fluctuations in conditions may result in a new ecosystem.
-Construct an argument with evidence that ecosystems with greater biodiversity tend to have greater resistance and resilience to change.
+Analyze data to show ecosystems tend to maintain relatively consistent numbers and types of organisms even when small changes in conditions occur but that extreme fluctuations in conditions may result in a new ecosystem.
+Construct an argument supported by evidence that ecosystems with greater biodiversity tend to have greater resistance to change and resilience.

 Clarification Statement:

-Examples of changes in ecosystem conditions could include modest biological or physical changes, such as moderate hunting or a seasonal flood; and, extreme changes, such as volcanic eruption, fires, climate changes, ocean acidification, or sea level rise.
+Examples of changes in ecosystem conditions could include modest biological or physical changes, such as moderate hunting or a seasonal flood; and, extreme changes, such as volcanic eruption, fires, the decline or loss of a keystone species, climate changes, ocean acidification, or sea level rise.

 HS-LS2-7.
 Analyze direct and indirect effects of human activities on biodiversity and ecosystem health, specifically habitat fragmentation, introduction of non-native or invasive species, overharvesting, pollution, and climate change.
 Evaluate and refine a solution for reducing the impacts of human activities on biodiversity and ecosystem health.*